department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - became worse: use "got worse."
 - beneficiary: Use this term to mean the person picked to get the money from a life insurance policy when the policyholder dies.
 In other uses, avoid this term in favor of “family member.”
 - Benefits Delivery at Discharge (BDD) program: “Benefits” is plural.
+- blind or low-vision (not "blind or sight-impaired")

 ### C